-- (a) For the purposes of this protocol, the following definitions apply: - (1) "Above-Ground Live Biomass" means the total mass of biomass in live trees including the stem, branches, and leaves or needles, brush and other woody live plants above ground. - (2) "Accuracy" is defined in section 95102 of the Mandatory Reporting Regulation. - (3) "Activity-Based Funding" means the budget line items that are dedicated to agency accomplishments in vegetation management, including precommercial thinning, commercial thinning, harvest, hazard tree removal,
+- (a) For the purposes of this protocol, the following definitions apply: - (1) "Above-Ground Live Biomass" means the total mass of biomass in live trees including the stem, branches, and leaves or needles, brush and other woody live plants above ground. - (2) "Accuracy" is defined in section 95102 of the Mandatory Reporting Regulation. - (3) "Activity-Based Funding" means the budget line items that are dedicated to agency accomplishments in vegetation management, including precommercial thinning, commercial thinning, harvest, hazard tree removal, hazardous fuel reductions, and other management activities designed to achieve forest sustainability health objectives.

-1 Health and Safety Code section 38571.
+1 Health and Safety Code section 68571